Hammonton, New Jersey: Blueberry capital

 Hammonton is known as the "Blueberry Capital of the World".

-Since the 1980s, the Red, White and Blueberry Festival has celebrated Hammonton's status as the nation's blueberry capital.
-A 1300 acres farm in the town is Northeast's largest blueberry grower.
+Since the 1987, the Red, White and Blueberry Festival has celebrated Hammonton's status as the nation's blueberry capital.
+A 1300 acres farm in the town is Northeast's largest blueberry grower and the Hammonton area has over 50 farms that produce over 80% of New Jersey's blueberry crop.

-Hammonton and the surrounding Atlantic County produce upwards of 50 million pounds of blueberries each year thanks to traveling bands of labor from outside of the United States, though often the farms employing these undocumented workers are largely supportive of stricter border policies.
+Hammonton and the surrounding Atlantic County produce upwards of 50e6 lb of blueberries each year using traveling bands of labor from outside of the United States, though often the farms employing these undocumented workers are largely supportive of stricter border policies.

 Presidential visits

 Ronald Reagan visited Hammonton during his 1984 re-election campaign.
 Reagan's speech highlighted Hammonton's status as "Blueberry Capital of the World" and then extolled the virtues of New Jersey native Bruce Springsteen.

-Bruce soon disassociated himself from the politics and the use of his song "Born in The U.S.A."
+Springsteen soon disassociated himself from the politics and the use of his song "Born in The U.S.A."

 Hammonton has also been visited by Ulysses S. Grant and Theodore Roosevelt, who made whistle stops in the town.